Centreville High School (Fairfax County, Virginia): Administration

-The principal of Centreville High School is Chad Lehman.
-Before being appointed in January of 2019, Lehman was the principal of Luther Jackson Middle School.
+The principal of Centreville High School is Dr. Erik J. Healey.
+Prior to being appointed in November 2024, Healey was the Director of Student Services at Hayfield Secondary School.

 Centreville High School has students assigned alphabetically to one of five sub-schools for administration and school counseling purposes.
-Assistant principals Angela Florio (Blue Ridge), Mike Parker (Shenandoah), Andrew Campbell (Chesapeake), Alexis Wenzel (Commonwealth), and Sarah Lutes (Dominion) each administer one of the sub-schools and oversee a portion of the student body.
+Assistant principals Angela Florio (Blue Ridge), Montell Brown (Shenandoah), Tracy Bromberg (Chesapeake), Alexis Wenzel (Commonwealth), and Sarah Lutes (Dominion) each administer one of the sub-schools and oversee a portion of the student body.
 In addition, the assistant principals act as administrators of the various academic departments in Centreville High School.